nokia/domino-library/README.md

 Talk is cheap.
 Use $\color{red}{\textsf{AI}}$ to show you the library details:
 - What
+  - Code comments explain the design intent.
+  - Each UT is an executable real-world requirement.
 - How
 - Quality/proficiency
   - **[SafePtr](src/safe_mem) AI benchmark:** Given only its [UTs](ut/safe_mem), Claude Opus 4.5 rebuilt SafePtr and passed all tests.
 Under the same rubric: **SafePtr 92/100; AI baseline 68/100**.